mathwords/mathwords.github.io/mdfiles/00-errata.md

 7. p.46 The definition of finite set in para-2 seems awkwardly phrased.
 Rephrase as:

    > A set $X$ is called **finite**, if $X$ is empty, or if there exists a bijection from $\{1,...,n\}$ to $X$ for some $n \in \mathbb{N}^{\times}.$

+8. p.129 Minor typo in second line:

+   > ...is largely built upon...

-8. p.169 Missing "be" in first line:
+9. p.169 Missing "be" in first line:

-   > Certain sequences in $\mathbb{R}$ can usefully be considered to converge...
+   > Certain sequences in $\mathbb{R}$ can be usefully considered to converge...